 The good news is that today’s blogging platforms are so much easier to use than ever before.

-The bottom line is that blogging software is very similar to a word processor but you will need to:
+Blogging software is actually very similar to a word processor but you will need to:

 - learn a little bit of code (don’t be intimidated, you can pick it up as you go along)

 - work with digital images – resizing, cropping, adding text overlays etc.

 - do some troubleshooting every now and then, especially with hosting especially on a starter plan like those from Bluehost (you can avoid some of the typical hosting hassles by choosing managed WordPress hosting like BigScoots but it will cost more)

 What will I blog about?

 If you have a specialized skill or passion – that is a good place to start.

 There are tons of brainstorming activities that you can do to narrow down the scope of your website.

 But if you plan to make money from your website – you should evaluate how monetizable your topic is.